I guess we shouldnt have used the whiteboards..

 Governor Chris Christie today announced he would cancel the Access to the Region's Core tunnel project - the largest public transit project underway in the nation - citing potential cost overrun concerns.

-.
+The decision casts a dark shadow over the economic future of New Jersey.
 The State will lose out on an astonishing $6 billion matching contributions from the federal government and Port Authority.
 The tunnel would have opened New Jerseyans' access to Manhattan's lucrative job market, raised tax revenues for the state and local governments, boosted property values, provided a more reliable and faster commute to hundreds of thousands of NJ TRANSIT commuters and drivers, and saved on greenhouse gas emissions.

 As Krugman says, even if roads did pay for themselves through gas and other fees (they don't, not even close), there's still a basic economic argument for subsidizing mass transit, because it ameliorates congestion.
 From an economic standpoint, there's "too much" congestion because congestion is an externality.
 You can reduce it by adding a toll, or by making an alternative route more attractive by subsidizing it.